 As of September 22, 2021, people ages 12 and older must be fully vaccinated against COVID-19 to visit the Aga Khan Museum.
 This is in response to a public health order by the Government of Ontario.

-To make your visit as smooth as possible, be prepared to present proof of vaccination along with official government ID upon entry to the Museum.
+To make your visit as smooth as possible, be prepared to present proof of vaccination along with official ID upon entry to the Museum.

 Go here for more information, including details about who is fully vaccinated and how to obtain your vaccination certificate.